sbommaganty/Music-Player/README.md

 **Run the application**
 ```
-open index.html in Google Chrome for a better experience.
+Use your Android phone for better experience.
 ```
 ## Built With 🎯
 **Android Studio**